10 Things to Know Before Biking Death Road in Bolivia

 5. Death Road Isn’t For Everyone

-Contrary to believe, the road doesn’t get its title as ‘most dangerous’ because of the number of cycle victims.
+Contrary to popular belief, the road doesn’t get its title as ‘most dangerous’ because of the number of cycle victims.

-The name originated from the number of deaths the road caused during the construction of it and it was not Bolivians that built it.
+The name originated from the number of deaths the road caused during its construction, and it was not Bolivians who built it.

 War prisoners from Paraguay were responsible for La Carretera de los Yungas to give it its real name.

-However, if you find that once you start the route that the ride isn’t for you, don’t worry.
+However, if you find the ride isn’t for you once you start the route, don’t worry.

-Just tell your guide and they will organise of you to sit on the bus which meets the rest of the crew at the bottom.
+Just tell your guide and they will organise for you to sit on the bus which meets the rest of the crew at the bottom.

-I honestly felt like I was going 60 mph, on reflection and watching the video back, it was more like 6 mph.
+I honestly felt like I was going 60 mph, but watching the video I realise it was more like 6 mph.

 Death Road Bolivia